 CHILDREN CAN LEARN THE COURAGE TO CONQUER THEIR FEARS

 Fears or anxiety is a common normal part of development.
 Newborns can be seen to display a little “startle reflex” when they experience a sudden unpredictable change in their bodies or environment.
 Young children often have fears of the dark, monsters, strangers, etc. However, when fears and worries are ongoing and restricts daily activities, routines, and relationships it may be time to seek additional support.
-It is estimated that 10% of children suffer today from some form of anxiety.
-Currently there are a number of well researched forms of interventions (e.g. cognitive behaviour therapy, ‘CBT’) for the treatment of anxiety disorders in the mental health field.
+It is estimated that 10% of children suffer today from some form of childhood anxiety.
+Currently there are a number of well researched forms of interventions (e.g. cognitive behaviour therapy, ‘CBT’) for childhood anxiety treatment in the mental health field.

 The Signs + Symptoms -What Anxiety Might Look Like